pimvanoerle/AccommodationScraper/readme.md

 Things left to do for an MVP version:

+Language:
+* Scaling considerations:
+* python is probably not the best language at large scale, it might be better to move to an actor pattern for scalability of this sort of thing (Akka on the JVM, Erlang on the EVM)
+* if many people will work on this, then working in a compiled language could be a consideration as that helps catch errors early.

 General stuff
 * Logging: add logging - we should log to at least a rotating file (ideally to a central spot)
 * Logging: add some log levels so we can differentiate between info, debug, error, warn etc.